Click on the tabs below to see the questions and answers.

-A: Clubs will be active both via Zoom (and other platforms) as well as in small, in-person groups.
-We will primarily use Remote Connect Wednesdays for this purpose, and we expect our students to actively engage with their clubs according to their meeting schedules.
-Service clubs will continue to engage with their broader, off-campus community work, though in a modified manner.
+A: Clubs are active both via Zoom (and other platforms) as well as in small, in-person groups.
+We are using time on Remote Connect Wednesdays for this purpose, and we expect our students to actively engage with their clubs according to their meeting schedules.
+Service clubs continue to engage with their broader, off-campus community work, though in a modified manner.

 - Q: Has the US changed its drop off and pick up routine?

 - Q: Why is King having Remote Connect Wednesday in the Upper School?

 - Q: How will the college counseling program be managed?

 A: As was the case in the spring and summer, the College Counseling Office will continue to be fully available to meet with families through Zoom.
 All College Counseling programming, such as Grade Level College Nights, will also take place via Zoom.
 Links to schedule Zoom appointments will be made available to all families at the start of the school year.
 Our personalized, developmental approach to College Counseling will not change.